 - 1 The System Setup program for quickly viewing and changing the system configuration information for your system.
-For more information on this program, see "Using the System Setup Program." - 1 Enhanced security features, including a system password and a setup password, available through the System Setup program. - Diagnostics for evaluating your system's components and devices.
+For more information on this - 1 Enhanced security features, including a system password and a setup password, available through the System Setup program. - Diagnostics for evaluating your system's components and devices.
 For information on using the system diagnostics, see "Running the System Diagnostics" in your Installation and Troubleshooting Guide.

 For more information about specific features, see "Technical Specifications."
-For a list of documents that provide more information on your system's features, see "Other Documents You May Need
+For a list of documents that provide more information on your system's features,